hellfirehd/DKW.TransactionExtractor/README.md

 ## Usage

 1. Configure the folder path in `appsettings.json`
+2. Create a `categories.json` file with your category definitions (see [Transaction Classification](#transaction-classification))
-2. Place PDF statements in the configured folder (named with YYYY-MM-DD prefix)
+3. Place PDF statements in the configured folder (named with YYYY-MM-DD prefix)
-3. Run the application:
+4. Run the application:

     ```bash
-    dotnet run --project DKW.TransactionExtractor
+    dotnet run --project src/DKW.TransactionExtractor
     ```

 ### Example Output